 What are the new car seat laws?

 Previously, children who weighed 15kg could use backless booster seats, but worries over safety made the law change.
 From 1 March 2017, all new-on-the-market backless booster seats are only for children weighing at least 22kg or 125cm tall.
 Safety specialists say that backless booster seats aren’t secure, making them unsafe for young children.
-Fundamentally, they don’t provide enough side or head protection, which is crucial for children who are still growing and are more at risk of trauma in the event of an accident.
+Fundamentally, there isn’t enough side or head protection — and being at greater risk of being hurt during an accident, this is crucial for growing children.

 Crucially, only seats endorsed by the EU are lawful in the UK – they are labelled with an ‘E’ in a circle.